Zoo 101: Research and Fieldwork

-April 12-May 24, 2017: Research and Fieldwork: The conservation work of the National Zoo extends far beyond Connecticut Avenue.
+Research and Fieldwork (April 12 to May 24, 2017): The conservation work of the Smithsonian's National Zoo extends far beyond Connecticut Avenue.
 Using the work of the Smithsonian Migratory Bird Center as our starting point, we will explore some of the ways that zoos use field work and research to care for the animals in their collection as well as their wild counterparts.

 Major topics to be explored: Animal migration, animal taxonomy, global conservation connections, environmental conservation strategies, engineering and design, data modeling.

 Zoo 101 is a six-week, drop-off-only program.
 There will be no class on May 17.

 To register for "Zoo 101," please call 202-633-3024.